ilorez/MERN-Notes/JS foundations/OOP/README.md

 ## Part 2 - Class Static Properties And Methods

-- Static Properties: A static property is a property that is created for the class itself and is not accessible from instances of the class.
+- **Static Properties**: A static property is a property that is created for the class itself and is not accessible from instances of the class.
 For example:

 ```js
 class User {